BananaTransfer/BananaTransfer/README.md

 ## Meet the team

+We are a core team of four bachelor’s students from HEIG-VD:

 | Gwenaël Ansermoz | Glodi Domingos | Dominik Saul | Maxime Schaller |
 |:-----------------|:---------------|:-------------|:----------------|
 | Data Engineering | IT Security | IT Security | Data Engineering |

+## Landing page and mockups
+While development of the application is still in progress, we have designed a landing page, which has been deployed online.
+You can access it at [https://bananatransfer.saul.ch/](https://bananatransfer.saul.ch/) or [https://bananatransfer.ansermoz.dev/](https://bananatransfer.ansermoz.dev/).
+We have also created mockups of the app's interface, which you can find in this repository in the [mockups](https://github.com/BananaTransfer/BananaTransfer/tree/main/documents/mockups/digital) folder.

 ## Support
 Any questions?
 [Open an issue](https://github.com/BananaTransfer/BananaTransfer/issues)

+## Project guide/contribute
+If you're interested in contributing to BananaTransfer, you are very welcome !
+To get familiar with the project structure and understand how you can get involved, take a look at our [work process](https://github.com/BananaTransfer/BananaTransfer/blob/main/documents/work_process.md).
+It also outlines how our core team collaborates on a day-to-day basis.

 ## Install Node.js